SonaliMittal98/Data-Analysis-Dashboard/README.md

 -	Which products should be promoted more?
 -	How can users quickly compare performance across products and identify key business opportunities using interactive visuals?

--Dashboard Interaction <a href="https://github.com/SonaliMittal98/Data-Analysis-Dashboard/blob/main/Sales_Dashboard_Demo.mp4">View Dashboard</a>
+- Dashboard Interaction <a href="https://github.com/SonaliMittal98/Data-Analysis-Dashboard/blob/main/Sales_Dashboard_Demo.mp4">View Dashboard</a>

 ## Process
 -	Performed end-to-end data analysis including data cleaning, transformation, and formatting to ensure accuracy and consistency of sales data